Stephen Gaddis, Ph.D., LMFT

 Sabrina Askari-Dougherty, LMFT

-Sabrina is a private practitioner in Salem, Mass., as well as an enhanced care coordinator for a behavioral health insurance company.
+Sabrina is an enhanced care coordinator for a behavioral health insurance company.
 She earned her master’s degree in family therapy from the University of Massachusetts–Boston.
 Sabrina is passionate about bringing narrative therapy and social-justice-based practices into her work.
 She is also interested in how systems interact and influence one another and how people can position themselves in relation to these systems in ways that feel congruent with their values and beliefs.